 Take time to quiet your irrational mind and re-engage the rational and authentic you.

 Take a deep breath, let it out.
 Do it six times.
 This simple technique disengages the irrational “monkey-mind” (fight, flight, or freeze – which is a good thing in a life or death situation, but not so much in everyday circumstances).
 Six deep breaths will engage your rational mind.
 Through a simple act of focused breathing, you calm your nervous system and become more relaxed.

 I came across this acronym at SMART Recovery®.
 It stands for: Hungry, Angry, Lonely, Tired, Thirsty.
 The concept goes like this . . . when you are in one of these states you are not at your best and are more likely to be triggered into irrational behaviors.
 If you are experiencing more than one, the risk increases.
 The technique involves being aware when you are in these states and then to address them: Hungry – eat something, Angry – distract yourself or breathe, Lonely – call a friend, spend time with your pet, volunteer, Tired – rest/sleep, Thirsty – drink something nourishing to quench your thirst (water works best).

 - STOP Thought

 Another tool from SMART Recovery© . . .
 Imagine you are in a situation where you notice your level of anger rising.
 Interrupt this emotional state by imagining a large red STOP sign.
 Maybe it is a flashing neon sign.
 Make it as large as you want.
-If you are alone you can yell out, “STOP!”.
+If you are alone, you can yell out, “STOP!”.
 If you are with others, yell it to yourself in your head.
-Some folks keep an elastic band on their wrist and snap it against their skin.
-You will notice whatever triggered emotional state you had has dissipated.
+Instead of the STOP sign, some folks use an elastic band on their wrist and snap it against their skin.
+You will notice whatever triggered emotional state you had dissipates.
 You can use this to derail any undesirable thought process, emotional reaction, or behavior.